uvulab/easy-vqa-counting/README.md

 This project is motivated by the tendency for visual question answering models to struggle with counting questions.
 [This blog post](https://blog.einstein.ai/interpretable-counting-for-visual-question-answering/) introduces the problem and proposes several specialized counting modules as a solution.
 Another goal is to provide a small, simple dataset for quick experimentation.
 Our code is based on [easy-VQA-keras](https://github.com/vzhou842/easy-VQA-keras), but adapted for counting.

-We currently include two models.
-The `easy_vqa` model, taken from easy-VQA-keras, is a simple convolutional network over the entire image, and fails to count beyond one.
-This failure demonstrates the need for specialized counting network.
-The `count` model, similar to SoftCount in the blog post, takes a list of small images representing each object within its bounding box.
-Then each object receives a score of how well it fits the question, and the scores are summed to produce a count.
-This model can successfully learn to count (at least to 10) but still has limitations.
-It cannot handle questions that depend on an object's relationship to another object, and it requires the ground-truth bounding boxes.
-Realistically, an object detector may return multiple boxes for the same object, and non-maximum suppression is needed.

 We hope this code will provide a starting point to investigate more challenging counting problems.

 ## Install the following libraries